ixmanuel/creation-pods/README.md

-# Open Creation
+# Pod Provisioning (before Open Creation)
-Creating dependency objects only in convenience constructors.
+Dependency management procures objects for further construction.

 ### Words
 dependencies, dependency injection, inversion control, factory method

 ### Goal
-Stop using "new" operator inside methods.
+Testable and maintainable code by avoiding the use of the new operator while languages ​​do not support this feature.

 ### Benefits
 - Objects that instantiate other objects without "new" operator in their methods.
 - Open dependency avoid a hard-coded one.
 - Autonomus injection avoids global dependency-injection-container.
-- Simple code is maintainable code.
+- Simple code, is maintainable code.

 ### Hacks because of limitation of the language
-- Convenience constructors are implemented with static methods because php doesn't provide overloading, but at the end, they always call to the main constructor.
+- Convenience constructors are implemented with static methods because php doesn't provide overloading, but it mimics the same functionallity, they return new objects.
 Thus, they are composable. (new Object) do the same as (Object::new)

 ### Advantages of the language
 - Referencing of classes and interfaces with its namespace.